-Sociologist Wade Clark Roof asserts (Spiritual Marketplace: Baby Boomers and the Remaking of American Religion [Princeton: Princeton U. Press, 1999], 163, 307, and throughout) that this is a seeking generation, one repulsed by a "we have found it" mentality.
+Sociologist Wade Clark Roof asserts that this is a seeking generation, one repulsed by a "we have found it" mentality.
 Though strengthened by firm foundations, we are still a movement, not considering ourselves as yet having arrived at its final destination; and we hope that as we walk along a road together, with Christ in our midst, he will still be talking to us, whispering to us about himself, until the end of the age.
-As Paul puts it, Ephesians 2:22, we are being built - we are not yet completed - we are in the process of rising to become a holy temple in the Lord, as a community, collectively, a dwelling in which God lives by his Spirit.
+As Paul puts it, Ephesians 2:22, we are being built-we are not yet completed-we are in the process of rising to become a holy temple in the Lord, as a community, collectively, a dwelling in which God lives by his Spirit.